 While Traeger is still currently the market leader when it comes to wood pellet grill sales, they are facing growing/stiffer competition from other pellet grill brands.
-Grilla Grills which was founded in 2012 is an example of pellet grill brand which is producing products which are giving Traeger a true run for their money.
+Grilla Grills which was founded in 2012 is an example of a pellet grill brand which is producing products that are giving Traeger a true run for their money.
 Currently, Traeger is focused heavily on promoting their pellet grills under $2,000, namely their Ironwood and Timberline ranges.
 However, with this article comparing Traeger vs Grilla Grills, I will focus on products priced under $1,000 from both brands for a fair comparison.

 Disclaimer: Hey!
 By the way… any links on this page that lead to products on Amazon or other sites are affiliate links and I earn a commission if you make a purchase.

 All the pellet grills/smokers discussed below from Traeger and from Grilla Grills come under the Practical Class.
 If you’re not aware of the different pellet grill classes please check out my article on how to choose the best pellet grill for your specific needs and budget.

 Introduction To Traeger vs Grilla Grills

 As with my previous comparison articles such as Traeger vs Yoder and Traeger vs Z Grills I’m not going to reference every pellet grill made by Traeger and Grilla Grills.
-The objective here is to compare products which cost the same (or similar) and to review the pros/cons of each grill for that price point against each other.
+The objective here is to compare products that cost the same (or similar) and to review the pros/cons of each grill for that price point against each other.

 Traeger Tailgater vs Grilla Grills Chimp

 Priced under $500 the Traeger Tailgater for many years was seen to be a good starting point to get into owning a pellet grill and experiencing the great flavour from cooking with BBQ wood pellets.
 But how well does the Traeger Tailgater compete against other small pellet grills, specifically in this post the Grilla Grills Chimp?

 Over that size of cooking area, 8-10 burgers is more realistic.
 The pellet hopper is small at 8lbs, then again, this is a very small grill.
 The maximum temperature range on this pellet grill is 450 degrees.
 It weighs just 62lbs, therefore most people will be able to pick up this grill on their own to load it into the back of a car/truck/RV.

 Now, the Tailgater was previously fitted with Traeger’s dial control panel.
-However, the latest version of the Tailgater is fitted with Traeger’s Digital Arc controller which provides much more precise temperature control within 5-degrees apposed to the 25-degree swing with the previous generation controller.
+However, the latest version of the Tailgater is fitted with Traeger’s Digital Arc controller which provides much more precise temperature control within 5-degrees as opposed to the 25-degree swing with the previous generation controller.

 As the video above shows, there are also several other areas where the Chimp is superior to the Tailgater, the legs being one of them.
 The single spring-pin release and fixing mechanism on the Chimp’s legs just make it so much easier and quicker to get the grill ready to use and to pack away.

 The Chimp does provide a slightly larger main cooking grate at 340 square inches, and a second small upper rack which the Traeger doesn’t feature.
 However, I don’t regard that increase in the cooking area as a significant advantage.
 What I do think is significant though as shown in the video above is the stainless steel internals found in the Chimp and the centrally positioned burn pot.

 Other notable improvements are the 15lb pellet hopper on the Chimp compared to the 8lb hopper on the Tailgater.
 There are other small touches that just make the Chimp a better option as a portable pellet grill.
 For instance, the clip-latch on the pellet hopper lid and the internal tabs to keep the grates/grease tray in position during transit.

 Final Thoughts On The Traeger Tailgater vs Grilla Grills Chimp

 I think its pretty clear that the Grilla Grills Chimp is superior to the Traeger Tailgater in almost every aspect.
 However, while the two grills have a similar price point, they are not currently retailing at the same price.
 While the Traeger Tailgater retails for under $500 (typically around $470) the Grilla Grills Chimp retails for $529.

 Traeger Pro 575 vs Grilla Grills Silverbac

 Above was a comparison of Traeger’s and Grilla Grills portable pellet grills.
-Now we’re going to look at and compare two full-sized back yard grills.
+Now we’re going to look at and compare two full-sized backyard grills.
 The Traeger Pro 575 and the Grilla Grills Silverbac.
 Both of these grills retail for under $800, with the Pro 575 priced at just under $800 and the Silverbac a little cheaper at $749.

-I believe D2 Direct Drive platform.
-I believe it to be a significant improvement on the AC motors found in the first generation, with more power and variable speeds.
+I believe D2 Direct Drive to be a significant improvement on the AC motors found in the first generation, with more power and variable speeds.
 Auger blockages on earlier generation Traeger’s were partly due to the relatively weak auger motors.
 Therefore, with the D2 Drive Drive motors, auger blockages are less likely to happen.
 However, as with all pellet grills, its still imperative the wood pellets are kept dry.

 You can monitor the temperature of the grill, adjust the temperature and set timers all from your phone, you can even turn off the grill remotely.
 If the Pro 575 is upgraded with the Traeger pellet sensor you can even check the remaining pellet percentage from your phone, which is pretty neat!

 A time-based controller is argued by many people to produce more smoke, whereas a PID controller is much more accurate at holding a steady temperature.
-On the Alpha control panel, you can choose both, and even jump between the two.
-This is also a pretty neat feature to have, even if the controller does currently lack WiFi capabilities.
+On the Alpha Connect control panel, you can choose both, and even jump between the two.
+This is also a pretty neat feature to have along with its latest WiFi/App capabilities.
 I discuss this much more in my full Grilla Grills article.

-Therefore that includes the cooking racks, the grease drip tray, the heat deflector and burn pot.
+Therefore that includes the cooking racks, the grease drip tray, heat deflector and burn pot.
 Stainless steel is much better at standing up to corrosion, and high temperatures accelerate corrosion (rust).
 Therefore, having stainless steel internals should provide the Silverbac with a much longer service life compared to the Pro 575.
 The insulated twin-wall cooking chamber means the Silvebac will be less affected by external temperature changes.

 Furthermore, the Silverbac (unlike the Pro 575) does actually have a 20lb hopper, so it can take a whole 20lb bag of wood pellets in one go.
-I should note though, the Silverback AT with the Pro Car, as shown above, is priced at just under $1,000.
+I should note though, the Silverback AT with the Pro Cart, as shown above, is priced at just under $1,000.
 Hence, it does cost several hundred dollars more than the Traeger Pro 575.